 First, though, let's look at the PC features list for Borderlands 3.

-This is about as complete a list as we've seen, though depending on your monitor getting an ultrawide or doublewide resolution to work may require using borderless windowed mode.
-Ultrawide and doublewide did show up with an appropriate monitor, and the FOV automatically adjusts to the wider resolutions (though it still says 90).
-HUD customizations are also available, though under the Gameplay menu.
+This is about as complete a list as we've seen.
+Ultrawide and doublewide are available, and the FOV automatically adjusts to the wider resolutions (though it still says 90).
+HUD customizations are also available, under the Gameplay menu.
 That leaves mod support as the odd man out yet again.
 Sigh.

 Other highlights are the fully uncapped framerate, letting your GPU run wild and free.
 On a 60Hz display, we also saw options for 30/60/120 caps, while a 144Hz display gave us even more options (like 72 and 24).
 You can adjust distinct FOV settings for whether you're in FPS mode or driving one of the game's many murdercars, and key bindings are fully customizable.

 You also have a choice of running in DX11 or DX12 modes.
-For now, using pre-launch code, it's better to stick with DX11, as we ran into a couple of fairly major issues with DX12 mode.
+For now, it's better to stick with DX11, as we ran into a couple of fairly annoying issues with DX12 mode.
 Even the retail release continues to behave poorly with DX12.

 Borderlands 3 system requirements

 The official system requirements don't immediately throw up any red flags; as we're about to see, semi-recent budget GPUs will comfortably handle 1080p very low, so the older models listed in the minimum requirements have a good shot at 30 fps.
 The only potential issue is likely to be RAM, if you're somehow still on 4GB.
 (If so, please, upgrade your PC.)